Anglia Ruskin University is like no other higher education institution. That’s a bold statement, but we’ve plenty of evidence to back this up:

-- We’ve five faculties at ARU, each providing students, industry and the academic community with professionally focused and world-leading courses and research.
+- We’ve four faculties at ARU, each providing students, industry and the academic community with professionally-focused and world-leading courses and research.

-- Faculty of Arts, Law and Social Sciences
+- Faculty of Arts, Humanities and Social Sciences

-- Faculty of Health, Social Care and Education
+- Faculty of Health, Education, Medicine and Social Care

 Our Research Institutes